sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > Notice the `net.connect()` method is called using an optional object containing a `port` and `host` attribute.
 The connect callback function logs a message and then writes some data to the server.
 To handling data coming back from the server, the `on.(data)` event handler is implemented.
 To handle the closure of the socket, the `on.('end')` event handler is implemented.

 ### The net.Server Object
-> You use the `net.Server` object to create a TCP socket server and begun listening for connections to which you will be
-> able to red and write data.
+> You use the `net.Server` object to create a TCP socket server and begun listening for connections to which you will be able to read and write data.
 >
 > The `Server` object is created internally when you call `net.createServer()`.
 >
 > This object is to represent the socket server and handles listening for connections and then sending and receiving data on those connections.

-> When the server receives a connection, the server creates a `Socket` object and passes it to any connection event
-> handlers that are listening.
+> When the server receives a connection, the server creates a `Socket` object and passes it to any connection event handlers that are listening.
 >
-> Because the `Socket` object implements a `Duplex` stream, you can use the `write()` methode to stream writes data
-> back to the client and a `data` event handler to stream data from the client.
+> Because the `Socket` object implements a `Duplex` stream, you can use the `write()` methode to stream writes data back to the client and a `data` event handler to stream data from the client.

 > To create a `Server` object, you used the `net.createServer() method:
 ```